AsinaMilic/blah/README.md

-# NephroInnovate API - Django with MongoDB!!!
+# NephroInnovate API - Django with MongoDB

 A Django implementation of the NephroInnovate API with MongoDB integration.